-Fredericksburg's deep German heritage continues to shape the town's story today.
+As part of the year-long celebration of Fredericksburg's 175th Anniversary, two special art exhibits were displayed.
+Both exhibits have now ended, but you can learn more about Fredericksburg's deep art roots.
+Additionally, Fredericksburg's deep German heritage continues to shape the town's story today.
 See all of the ways you can spot Fredericksburg's history when visiting.

 The Art of Fredericksburg: 175 Years

 Works include mid-1800 pieces from Richard Petri and Hermann Lungkwitz, German-born early Fredericksburg settlers, and Seth Eastman, an U.S. Army officer and illustrator, stationed at Fort Martin Scott and commissioned by the U.S. Congress to record Native American life.

 Lee Ethel's Fredericksburg

 Pioneer Museum and the Gillespie County Historical Society sponsored a special art exhibition featuring painting and archival sources from Fredericksburg artist Lee Ethel.
 The exhibit, "Lee Ethel's Fredericksburg: The Artist's Paintings and Archival Sources" was displayed at Appretiare Fine Art, 237 W. Main St., from May 7 through September 15, 2021.

 More than 40 paintings on loan from private collectors and corresponding archival photographs from the Gillespie County Historical Society's permanent collection were included.
 The exhibit was open Monday-Saturday, 9 a.m. to 4 p.m.